angeljayakumar/online-retail-analysis/README.md

 Product naming inconsistencies may still exist due to free-text entries.

 Country and Weekday columns remain in object dtype.

+Attempts to convert Country and Weekday to the string dtype were unsuccessful due to pandas/environment constraints.

+These columns currently remain as object dtype and may be updated in future releases for optimized string handling.

 ## 🚧 Development Roadmap